Research Webzine of the KAIST College of Engineering since 2014

 Figure 2 Paint thickness assessment results for defect specimens: (a) corrosion specimen, (b) delamination specimen, (c) checking specimen, (d) chalking specimen

 Another advantage is the system’s ability to operate in areas that are difficult or hazardous for humans to access.
 These include bridge sides and undersides, where inspections often involve safety risks.
-The system can successfully operate on the steel bridge, an area that would normally require risky manual inspection (Figure 3).
+The system can successfully operate on the steel bridge, an area that would normally require risky manual inspection (Fig. 3).
 Field tests confirmed that the system could safely navigate and inspect such locations while delivering stable and repeatable results.

 Figure 3 Lateral operation test: (a) automated paint condition assessment (APCA) system at the starting location and (b) inspection path of sideways.